nemtech/NIP/README.md

 # NEM2 Improvement Proposal

-NEM2 Improvement Proposals (NIPs) is the process for submitting improvements to NEM Catapult.
-This process aims to evolve NEM openly and collaboratively.
+NEM2 Improvement Proposals (NIPs) is the process for submitting improvements to Symbol.
+This process aims to evolve Symbol openly and collaboratively.

-The NIP process cover the core protocol, API, SDKs, Applications (like NemWallet) and official libraries.
+The NIP process cover the core protocol, API, SDKs, applications, and official libraries.

 ## Contributing